heapwolf/txl/README.md

 ```

 ## DOM DIFFING & PATCHING
-What about all the virtual dom hype?!
-What if I don't want to target nodes
+Generally, you should be able to target nodes directly by using the
-directly.
-What if I have an unnecessarily large change-set that I want to
+`querySelector` method.
+In some cases, you may feel like applying a
-throw at a node?
-You could use [morphdom][1]!
+large change-set to a node.
+In this case, you could use [morphdom][1]!

 ```js
 const morph = require('morphdom')